jfaural/github_course/concepts_dictionary.md

 You create a branch with `git branch <name>`

 WIth git checkout you can move from one branch to the other.
 You move through branches and commits.

+# Thumb files

+No one knows what a thumb file is.
+It is the great mystery of our time.
+Many have tried and failed to know it.
+In every folder, a thumb file may hide; luring, waiting, anticipating.
+Deep in the shadows of unpushed branches, between unsaved changes and lost files, it awaits its time to strike.